THE SECRET LIFE OF BUGS (in my Garden)

 Although orb weavers also have 4 pairs of eyes, these are not very prominent like those of the jumping spiders.
 They therefore capture their prey with their web.
 If you notice, the captured beetle is even much bigger than the spider.

 Notice too that the web has some white decor on it.
-Compare this with the decor of this other web.
+Compare this with the décor of this other web.
 Aren’t they something?

 FLIES

 I’ll be the first one to admit that I don’t like flies.
 I always swat them every time I see them especially when inside the house.
-However, I must also admit that it’s nice to take pictures of flies because they not only have colourful eyes, but they also stay put long enough for you to take some good shots.
+However, I must also admit that it’s nice to take pictures of flies because they not only have colourful eyes, but they also stay still, long enough for you to take some good shots.

 There are many different kinds of flies.
 You are most likely familiar with the common housefly (Musca domestic) or the fruit fly (Drosophila melanogaster) and the blowfly (Calliphora sp.).
 And of course you are familiar with the mosquito which by the way is also a fly.